thiago-cav/Amazonian_atelines/README.md

 # Conclusion
 This repository provides a valuable resource for decision makers, researchers and anyone interested in understanding the impact of climate change on Amazonia's largest primates and their habitats.
-The interactive maps re easy to use.
+The interactive maps are easy to use.
 And the script can be customized to fit the specific needs of each user.
-If you have any questions or feedback, please don't hesitate to reach out to us.
+If you have any questions or feedback, please don't hesitate to reach out.